What to Expect When You Visit Beth Messiah

 WHAT SHOULD I WEAR?

 At Beth Messiah we encourage you to come as you are.
-Most people attend wearing business-casual attire; some wear suits, ties and dresses and others wear jeans or shorts.
+Most people attend wearing business-casual attire; some wear suits, ties and dresses and others wear jeans.
 G-d sees our hearts and that’s what He cares about; it’s not about the style of clothing we choose.

 WHAT DO I DO WHEN I ARRIVE?

 We encourage you to come early so our members can help you and can answer any questions.
 Also, it will give you time to check in your kids.
-We hope you will fill out the Welcome card at the table when you visit.
+We hope you will fill out the Connection card at the table (or online via a QR code) when you visit.
 This allows us to connect with you personally so we can help you take your next step in becoming part of our family.

 IS THERE CHILD CARE?